epictitus/crunch-fitness/cr-db/README.md

 create S-O-5k.csv for my sample.
 There were 151 female developers in the dataset, 52 of whom reported their salaries.

-I create an graph with the x-axis being the formal education level categories, labeled.
+I create a graph with the x-axis being the formal education level categories, labeled.
 The y-axis is adjusted salary.
 I plot each salary datapoint as a red dot, then draw a blue line through the mean salaries.